sanjeevprasada/AtlantaCrime/README.md

 #### Visualization of our crime-count original dataset.

+These visualizations of Atlanta are from the dataset 2009-2018 and are visualizing the counts of total crimes occuring.

-![Atlanta all categories visualization](images/visualization/Crime_intensities.png?raw=true) This is our visualization of our raw data.
+![Atlanta all categories visualization](images/visualization/Crime_intensities.png?raw=true)

+This is our visualization of our raw data.

 #### What is new in our approach?